 When the database is running in archive log mode, one or more archiver processes copy the redo log files to archival storage when the log files are full or a log switch occurs

 Oracle Instance startup

-b) startup -> It starts the Oracle instance.
-It also mount and open the database
+(b) startup -> It starts the Oracle instance.
+It also mounts and opens the database

-startup mount->It starts the Oracle instance.
+(c)startup mount->It starts the Oracle instance.
 It mounts the database only

-startup nomount->It starts the Oracle instance only.
+(d) startup nomount->It starts the Oracle instance only.
 No mount happen

 Hope you like this post on difference between the Oracle database and the Oracle instance